Be Wildlife Smart

-Coyote activity increases in early fall, especially around greenspaces, like many areas found across campus.
+Coyote activity increases during the pup rearing period (spring) and the dispersal period (early fall), especially around greenspaces, like many areas found across campus.

 The safety of the community and visitors is a priority for the university.
 Follow these tips to co-exist safely with coyotes: